Legal Certainty in International Franchising: A Comparative Study between Indonesia and Singapore

 Methods of the Research: Normative juridical approaches and comparative methods are used to explore differences in legal structures, the principle of freedom of contract, and the role of the state in regulating franchise schemes in both jurisdictions.

 Results of the Research: This study found that Singapore, with its minimalist common law approach, provides a high degree of contractual flexibility for business actors.
 On the contrary, the Indonesian legal system tends to be interventionist but does not fully guarantee legal certainty due to ambiguity of norms and overlapping regulations.
-Therefore, this study recommends the importance of harmonization of cross-border regulations in supporting the legal certainty of international franchise agreements.Keywords
+Therefore, this study recommends the importance of harmonization of cross-border regulations in supporting the legal certainty of international franchise agreements.Downloads

 Adcock, A., Ing, C., Santaniello, D., Cohen, J., Oeurn, M., Mol, D., ... & Piemwichai, W. “An Overview of Franchising Law in Southeast Asia”.
 Franchise Law Journal 41, no 2 (2021): 247-268.